Travelling to San Francisco for Okta's Oktane19 Conference was a blast!

-What a week and what an experience in San Francisco for their yearly #Oktane conference which was jam packed with events over 3 days.
+What a week and what an experience in San Francisco for their yearly #Oktane conference which was jam-packed with events over 3 days.
 A special thanks to @Deloitte for sending me over with the wider identity team from Melbourne and Sydney and @Okta.

-I was lucky enough to part of the team @Deloitte that was awarded two awards on the first night, winning both the Okta APAC Partner of the Year award and GSI (Global Systems Integrator) Partner of the Year which is a massive achievement for the whole team.
+I was lucky enough to be part of the team @Deloitte that was awarded two awards on the first night, winning both the Okta APAC Partner of the Year award and GSI (Global Systems Integrator) Partner of the Year which is a massive achievement for the whole team.

 "Trust is the new frontier, Identity is key to security and key to the user experience.
 It’s the connection between people and technology.
 Trust is about how people feel and identity is key to trust.
 It’s all connected and the foundation is user trust" in opening from Todd McKinnon the CEO of Okta